Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug7_il.md

 <img src="images/il_pb_trig1.png" width="900">

 #### Step 4.10.
 Enable ILA to capture the configured signals to debug
-Click on one of highlighted icons to capture configured signals.
+Click one of highlighted icons to capture configured signals.
 <img src="images/il_trig_run.png" width="900">

 Wait for ILA is ready to capture signals, run the application from vck190 board.